JayBazuzi/jaybazuzi.github.io/_posts/toil-scorecard.md

 Give a separate score for each area.

 There is no partial credit within an area.
-If parts are written down in a playbook but others are in the expert's head, then score a `D`.
+For example, if some parts are written down in a playbook but other parts are in the expert's head, then score a `D`.

 # The Areas